IIIF/api/source/presentation/4.0/index.md

 Sometimes it is necessary to modify the contents of a Container in the contexts of different annotations on that Container.
 This technique allows IIIF to be used for exhibitions, storytelling (fwd ref) and other interactive applications beyond simply conveying a set of static resources in a Container.

 Annotations with the motivation `activating` are referred to as _activating_ annotations, and are used to link a resource that triggers an action with the resource(s) to change, enable or disable.
 The `target` of the activating annotation could be a commenting annotation, for which a user might click a corresponding UI element.
 In other scenarios the `target` could be the painting annotation of a 3D model, or an annotation that targets part of a model, or a region of a Canvas, or a point or segment of a Timeline, or any other annotation that a user could interact with (in whatever manner) to trigger an event.
-Even a volume of space in a Scene or an extent of time in a Container with `duration` could be the `target`, so that when the user "enters" that region or extent, something happens.
+Even a volume of space in a Scene or an extent of time in a Container with `duration` could be the `target`.
+When the user triggers that volume or time extent - which might be the user entering that volume or the playhead reaching the extent - something happens.

+> TODO - `target` is a cuboid volume (not a painted model) - one client might expect you to click on it (and show its edges somehow for affordance), another client might expect you to walk into it, and doesn't render the shape at all, it is just an invisible volume.
+Do we need an extension to distinguish the two interaction behaviors?

 The `body` of the annotation is then activated.
 This has different processing requirements depending on what the body is: